mushcatshiro/Algorithm-and-Data-Structure/README.md

 #update

-addition of basic data structure in C (later plan to add in for python)
+addition of basic data structure in C (future plan to add in for python in algorithm_python)

-data structures with "re-" are user's own interpretation, and is error prone compared to the ones without "re-" which are obtained from more reliable sources
+data structures with "re-" are user's own interpretation, and is error prone compared to the ones without "re-" which are obtained from more reliable sources (future plan to remove all non re-) data structures in C is to get a garsp of fundamentals (eg. pointers, memory allocation/access, recursion) code simplification is meant to be implement in future

-addition of basic algorithms (plan with python)
+addition of basic algorithms (python)